-- Integrity, diversity, fairness, equity, and respect;
+- Integrity, fairness, and respect;

-- Excellence in teaching, research, and citizenship;
+- Excellence in teaching, research and scholarship, and citizenship;

 - Mutual sense of responsibility and accountability;

-- Intellectual curiosity, imagination, and creativity.
+- Intellectual curiosity, academic freedom and intellectual freedom, imagination, and creativity.

 The completed ePortfolio will be assessed using the LIS 600 Capping Exercise ePortfolio Rubric using six identified criteria.
 Students are required to meet a minimum of three criteria at the exemplary level, with the remaining to be met at a satisfactory level.
 If any of the criteria is met at an unsatisfactory level, the Academic Advisor will make suggestions for improvement and resubmission.